RetroPie/RetroPie-Docs/docs/Creating-Your-Own-EmulationStation-Theme.md

 Other randomly chosen colors:

-!!! tip inline end "Transparency"
+**Tip: Transparency**

-    If you do not define a value for alpha channel (the fourth byte).
-Alpha channel will be 255 (hex: `0xff`), which means full opacitiy.
+> If you do not define a value for alpha channel (the fourth byte).
+Alpha channel will be 255 (hex: `0xff`), which means full opacity.

 - `<color>70D6F3</color>` = Light Blue
 - `<color>229C29</color>` = Dark Green
 - `<color>FF7700</color>` = Orange
 - `<color>CF1F97</color>` = Purple

-I'm just going to choose a lightish grey color so it stands out a little, but not too much.
-Your 'background_color' Element should now look like this:
+Let's choose a light gray color, so it stands out a little, but not too much.
+Your `background_color` Element should now look like this:
 ```xml
 <image name="background_color" extra="true">
     <path>./_inc/images/bg_color.png</path>